mui/mui-x/docs/data/tree-view/tree-item-customization/tree-item-customization.md

 You can change the expansion trigger using the `expansionTrigger` prop on the `iconContainer`.
 For more details, see [Expansion—Limit expansion to icon container](/x/react-tree-view/rich-tree-view/expansion/#limit-expansion-to-icon-container).

-To achieve a deeper customization of the expansion of an item use the `handleExpansion` interaction method.
-The demo below demonstrates how to introduce a new element that expands or collapses the item.
+Use the `handleExpansion` interaction method for deeper customization of the Item's expansion behavior.

+The demo below shows how to introduce a new element that expands and collapses the Item.

 {{"demo": "HandleExpansionDemo.js"}}